-Is important in overall bodily health and potentially good hair health.
-Water quenches thirst, aids food digestion, eases stress, flushes toxins and many other functions and lets not forget the water we use to shampoo our hair is an important factor for hair health.
+It is important in overall bodily health and potentially good hair health.
+Water quenches thirst, aids food digestion, eases stress, flushes toxins and many other functions and let's not forget the water we use to shampoo our hair is an important factor for hair health.